 - Finalize your table of contents with page numbers.
 Now that each section is written, you are ready to assign page numbers to your documents.
 These page numbers will be used in your table of contents for easy reference when using the manual.

 - Consolidate all sections with the table of contents into a binder to finalize your first company operations manual.
 For the best organization, I recommend using a three-ring binder and section dividers.
-Place your table of contents in the front of the binder, followed by a labelled section divider, with the corresponding processes behind it.
+Place your table of contents in the front of the binder, followed by a labeled section divider, with the corresponding processes behind it.
 Repeat for each section of the manual.
 Determine how many people in the organization need a hard copy manual, and keep a digital version of the manual on a hard drive and in the cloud for everyone to reference.

 There you have it – an easy guide to writing your very first company operations manual.
 Put a date on your calendar right now to start the organization of this project.
 Without this, you cannot efficiently and effectively grow from a sole proprietorship or start-up company into a real viable business with potential for sale.